Guide To Ice Skating In Bozeman, Montana

 - Practice the crossover.
 Once you are comfortable gliding, try picking up one foot and crossing it over the other, which makes it easier to skate in circular form.

-No worries if you're visiting, you can rent skates, pick up used ones or treat yourself to a brand new pair!
+If you're visiting Bozeman, you can rent skates, pick up used ones or treat yourself to a brand new pair!
 Looking for a good pair of used skates?
-Try Second Wind Sports, or for new and used, Play It Again Sports carries both.
+Try Second Wind Sports, or Play It Again Sports for both new and used.
 For a rental pair, check out these shops:

 Where to Skate: